Scope of practice

 - teaching a particular subject or course

-- working as a teacher aide or reliever
+- a teacher aide or reliever

 - carrying out routine school duties